 The first years following the MS diagnosis were frightening.
 I feared the unknown future.
 New symptoms seemed to appear out of nowhere.
 Pain in the leg caused me to limp and teach from a seated position in the classroom.
 It kept me up at nights.
 Balance, vertigo, weakness in my leg, and painful tingling followed me wherever I went.
 I never thought I would feel my fingertips or know how it felt to be normal again.
 Fatigued hit every afternoon at the same time and I truly feared falling asleep during class.

 The triple A personality in me could not be held down.
 I was new in my teaching career so I picked myself up and returned to graduate school earning my first masters degree in 2002.
-In 2004 I left the classroom and moved into school administration in lieu of medical disability.
+In 2004, I left the classroom and moved into school administration in lieu of medical disability.
 The workaholic in me went on to earn a second masters degree in school administration in 2007 while working full-time with a family.
 By 2008, MS had had enough.
-The automation of my heart began to cause fainting in the late winter and moved to my lung by summer making it difficult to breathe with periods of believing I was truly going to die.
-In the fall the automation of my body temperature caused me to feel non-relievable (without medication) symptoms of extreme cold and heat.
+A brainstem lesion messed with the automation of my heart which caused fainting in the late winter.
+The automation of my lungs was affected by summer making it difficult to breathe with periods of believing I was truly going to die.
+In the fall, the automation of my body temperature caused symptoms of extreme cold and heat.

 I knew at this point that my career was over.
 My dream of being a superintendent skilled at financial and curriculum recovery for failing school districts would never be realized.
 I took a year off with sick leave and then returned to the classroom hoping to limp along with fewer hours and stress.
-In the spring of 2011 fatigue prevented me from accommodating my memory issues by writing notes on the board to guide my instruction.
-Unable to remember the some of the content of my degree, the direction of my instruction, who was in my class, answer questions because I could not remember what was being asked, and fatigue preventing me from writing on the board or standing for any length of time, I knew it was time to wave the white flag and accept medical disability.
+In the spring of 2011, fatigue prevented me from accommodating my memory issues by writing notes on the board to guide my instruction.
+I struggled with being unable to remember the some of the content of my degree, my intended instruction, who was in my class, and questions being asked by students, while fatigue prevented me from writing on the board or standing for any length of time.
+I knew it was time to wave the white flag and accept medical disability.

 My first year on medical disability was a blur.
 Fatigue and pain escaped with most of that year.
-In the second year fatigue continued to control the amount of potential I had each day though I did try to quilt.
-During my third year on medical disability, memory, fatigue and confusion spring into my day with some predictability.
+In the second year, fatigue continued to control the amount of potential I had each day though I did try to quilt.
+During my third year on medical disability, memory, fatigue and confusion had some predictability.
 I learned how to manage the symptoms to some degree.
 Sleep, exercise, better diet, patience, and refocusing helped me to enjoy more profitable days.

 Today blogging, quilting, and my family fill my life.
 Keeping stress to the bare minimum I am able to stay healthy and manage MS as it arises.
 Though not symptom-free, strategizing my energy allows me to accomplish a few more things such as becoming a board member for the local domestic violence/rape crisis center, earning my first responder certificate, and drafting my first children’s book.
 My message is life goes on even when medical disability replaces a career.